hychen39/plsqlprac/fund/Fund_09.md

 ORA-06512: at line 6
 20000.
 00000 -  "%s"
 *Cause:    The stored procedure 'raise_application_error'
-           was called which causes this error to be generated.
+           was called, which causes this error to be generated.
 *Action:   Correct the problem as described in the error message or contact
            the application administrator or DBA for more information.
 ```

-Please add exception handling section the the previous program so that it can catch the user-defined error and print out the user-defined error code and message as the following:
+Please add an exception handling section the the previous program so that it can catch the user-defined error and print out the user-defined error code and message as follows:
 ```
 Err Msg:ORA-20000: Throw an app error.
 User-defined error.